GrzegorzKozub/arch/README.md

   - Cycle through the most recently used tabs with Ctrl-Tab
   - Don't show Wayback Machine prompts on 404 pages
   - Don't show the number of blocked items on the Shields icon
-  - Disable EasyList Cookie content filter
+  - (Questionable) Disable EasyList Cookie content filter
   - Don't allow sites to send notifications
   - Disable data collection
   - Don't show Leo icon in the sidebar